ajs-voices/clandestine-providence-ascendant-1/manuscript/067-direct-course-of-action.md

 "Bring her to my office.
 I'll be there in a few moments."

 I knew what I had to do, and I would save both families if I could.
 But I would at least die trying.
+I sent one last text before heading to the office where the two women would meet me.